Enlarged tonsils and adenoids in children may result from infections but may be normal.

 Usually, to view the back of the nose and throat, doctors insert a flexible viewing tube through the nose (called a nasopharyngoscope).
 Doctors also look for redness of the tonsils, enlargement of lymph nodes at the jaw and in the neck, and the effect of the tonsils on breathing.

-Obstructive sleep apnea is suspected when parents report that the child stops breathing during sleep.
-In such cases, doctors may recommend the child undergo a sleep study (polysomnography).
+Obstructive sleep apnea Obstructive sleep apnea in children Sleep apnea is a serious disorder in which breathing repeatedly stops long enough to disrupt sleep and often temporarily decrease the amount of oxygen and increase the amount of carbon dioxide... read more is suspected when parents report that the child stops breathing during sleep.
+In such cases, doctors may recommend the child undergo a sleep study (polysomnography) Testing The most commonly reported sleep-related problems are insomnia and excessive daytime sleepiness.
+Insomnia is difficulty falling asleep or staying asleep, waking up early, or a disturbance in... read more .
 For this test, the child is monitored while sleeping overnight in a sleep laboratory and chest x-rays and certain measurements, including oxygen levels in the blood, are taken.

 If they think the cause is allergies, doctors may give a nasal corticosteroid spray or other drugs, such as antihistamines, by mouth.
 If the cause appears to be a bacterial infection, doctors may give antibiotics.